anna546stella/COVID_Hackathon/README.md

 a starting point to guide your analyses if you don't know where to begin.

 Team chats are on Slack (https://cusbs.slack.com/) \
-If you'd like to have video calls with your team, please use our rooms on Timeout https://timeout.srcf.net/js2320-xqr-i8l
+If you'd like to have video calls with your team, you can either use the call functionality built into Slack or use our rooms on Cambridge's Timeout platform https://timeout.srcf.net/js2320-xqr-i8l